Dilip2116/tutor-s_adda/README.md

            8. Student can give feedback for course and teacher.

 ### 3.)
 Teacher
-           1. Teacher can register.
+           1.Teacher can register.
-           2. Teacher can login and logout.
+           2.Teacher can login and logout.
-           3. Teacher can view, update profile.
+           3.Teacher can view, update profile.
-           4. Teacher can change password.
+           4.Teacher can change password.
-           5. Teacher can launch multiple courses without having collision in time slot.
+           5.Teacher can launch multiple courses without having collision in time slot.
-           6. Teacher can view student data.
+           6.Teacher can view student data.
-           7. Teacher can view reports.
+           7.Teacher can view reports.
-           8. Teacher can view their upcoming class information
+           8.Teacher can view their upcoming class information